 Watch the “Cry For Judas” clip above and purchase Transcendental Youth from Merge Records.

-barryvanilow asked: Two things: Where can I stream the new Mountain Goats record?
+barryvanilow said: Two things: Where can I stream the new Mountain Goats record?
 And also, assuming you've heard it in its entirety, is it worth ordering the LP of it?

 Rolling Stone premiered the album stream for Transcendental Youth last week and you can find that HERE.
 I definitely recommend it, and I’m going to buy the LP as soon as I can.

-Anonymous asked: do you have any good song suggestions for when someone is feeling down?
+Anonymous said: do you have any good song suggestions for when someone is feeling down?

 The new Mountain Goats new album Transcendental Youth is the most life-affirming release I’ve heard all year.

 Laura Stevenson - “No Children” (The Mountain Goats cover)

 From the soon-to-be-released Tallahassee Turns Ten tribute album to The Mountain Goats, here’s Laura Stevenson's lovely take on the Tallahassee centerpiece “No Children” for your listening pleasure.

 The multi-tracked harmonies at the end are particularly lovely.

 The Kickstarter-funded Tallahassee Turns Ten is out November 5th 2012, to commemorate the exact 10th anniversary of the release of the original Tallahassee.
 Find more information about the tribute album HERE.